Akalya05/API-FOR-SOCIAL-NETWORKING-APPLICATION-USING-DJANGO-REST-FRAMEWORK/README.md

 **API FOR SOCIAL NETWORKING APPLICATION USING DJANGO REST FRAMEWORK** This repository contains the backend API for a social networking application developed using Django Rest Framework.
-It includes user authentication, friend requests handling, and other functionalities as per the provided problem statement.
+It includes user authentication, friend requests handling, and some other functionalities.
 **INSTALLATION**
 Follow these steps to set up and run the project locally: